James-HoneyBadger/reversi-deluxe/docs/README.md

-# HB_Reversi Documentation
+# Iago Deluxe Documentation

-Welcome to the comprehensive documentation for HB_Reversi, a feature-rich implementation of the classic Reversi (Othello) board game.
+Welcome to the comprehensive documentation for Iago Deluxe, a feature-rich implementation of the classic Reversi (Othello) board game.

 ## 📚 Documentation Index